Do You Get the Hint? Benchmarking LLMs on the Board Game Concept: Results

 However, in rounds where the correct answer is not found easily, LLMs often get stuck pursuing wrong directions, whereas humans are better at revising their earlier interpretations and still arriving at the correct answer\footnote{For models, we observe a strong negative correlation between found rate and number of guesses (Pearson's $r$ between -0.68 and -0.74), whereas for humans the correlation is weak ($r = -0.14$).}.
 This finding echoes Chollet's \citeyear{chollet2019measureintelligence} view of exploration as a key component of intelligence: humans can flexibly revise their hypotheses, but LLMs tend to remain fixated.
-Since Concept requires interpreting strategic linguistic signals within a shared conceptual space, success depends not only on linguistic fluency but also on adaptive exploration—an area where humans still hold a clear advantage.\\ To gauge how models compare to each other and to humans on which concepts they (do not) find, we calculate Pearson's R on the found rates, based on the static prompt.
-We find that GPT-OSS-120, the reasoning model, has the strongest correlation with human found rates ($r=0.14$).
-Especially LlaMA4-Maverick has a low correlation with human performance ($r= 0.05$).
-Interestingly, comparing model performance to each other, the correlations are very low, suggesting that different models succeed on largely different subsets of concepts.\\ Contrary to our expectations, the dynamic prompt yields worse results compared to the static prompt, even though this prompt entails more information, and provides the added possibility to derive useful information from the interaction between Player 1 and Player 2.
-Corroborating prior research, this suggests that LLMs struggle with simulating Player 1's strategic intents when giving the clues in in-context learning.
-Further, as mentioned earlier, even with more explicit representations of the updates in clues and incorrect guesses, LLMs are seemingly unable to update their interpretations of the initial clues, and remain stuck in the wrong direction.\\ Both for the static and dynamic prompt, we observe instances where the model repeats its previous (incorrect) answer, even though the prompt is updated with this information.
-Additionally, there are rounds where the guesses are not valid given the constraints of the highest level clue: for instance, if the first clue is `building', the LLM's guesses are not buildings.\\ Again contrary to our initial expectations, the reasoning model we included in our experiments (GPT-OSS-120B) does not outperform non-reasoning models.
-In some cases, this is caused because the number of reasoning tokens (n=1,000) were insufficient and the model did not arrive at an answer.
-This finding agrees with previous results that longer reasoning processes, in which the model generates more intermediate tokens, does not necessarily help the model to arrive at useful associations or correcting the erroneous directions \citep{yuan2025turnaboutllmdeductivereasoningbenchmark,hassid2025dontoverthinkitpreferring,vamvourellis2025reasoningoverthinkingevaluatinglarge}.
+Since Concept requires interpreting strategic linguistic signals within a shared conceptual space, success depends not only on linguistic fluency but also on adaptive exploration—an area where humans still hold a clear advantage.